web-widget/web-widget/.changeset/vite-plugin-ssr-meta-dynamic-import.md

 '@web-widget/vite-plugin': minor
 ---

-Align dev SSR HTML `meta` link/CSS discovery with production `getLinks` rules for static `imports` vs `dynamicImports`, using the same optional predicate.
-Register `dynamicImportPredicate` on `WebRouterPluginApi` from `webWidgetPlugin` instead of a separate API plugin.
-Rename `ContainDynamicImports` / `isWidgetManifestKey` style names to `DynamicImportPredicate` / `dynamicImportPredicate` on `exportRenderPlugin` options.
+Align dev SSR HTML `meta` link/CSS discovery with production `getLinks` behavior for static `imports` and filtered `dynamicImports`, so async CSS inclusion is consistent between dev and build.
+This also streamlines internal predicate wiring used by the vite plugin.